P-p-H-d/mlib/README.md

 It is possible to search for a key in the dictionary and get back its value.

 Several dictionaries are proposed.
-The "best" to use depends on the data type and in particular:

-* the size of the data,
+The "best" to use depends on the data type and in particular the size of the data.
-* the inner cost of copying the object,
-* the inner cost of computing the hash of the object,
-* the inner cost of comparing the objects,
-* the load factor.

 For very small, fast types (integer, or floats, or pair of such types), `DICT_OA_DEF2` may be the best to use (but slightly more complex to instantiate).
-It is unlikely you can see the difference, even for small types, except on memory consumption:
-`DICT_DEF2` should be good enough.
+However `DICT_DEF2` should be good enough for all scenarios.

 #### `DICT_DEF2(name, key_type[, key_oplist], value_type[, value_oplist])`
 #### `DICT_DEF2_AS(name,  name_t, name_it_t, name_itref_t, key_type[, key_oplist], value_type[, value_oplist])`